swttt/community.rebels.hassio/README.md

 # Version 1.0.1

-Added icon's for sensors and fixed measure_battery for deconz devices
+Added icon's for sensors and fixed measure_battery for Deconz devices

+# Version 1.0.2

+Added measure_power and meter_power for Deconz devices